 Interested in this Experience?
 It is included in this tour:

 Get away from the crowds as you hike, bike and kayak amid the stunning scenery of Shan and Kayah States.

-Get away from the crowds and explore little-visited corners of Burma on our most active and rural itinerary.
-Set in Burma's lush highlands, hike, bike and kayak through mountains, valleys, lakes and ethnic minority villages, surrounded by some of the most spectacular scenery in the country.
+Get away from the crowds and explore little-visited corners of Myanmar (Burma) on our active and rural itinerary.
+Set in Myanmar's lush highlands, hike, bike and kayak through mountains, valleys, lakes and ethnic minority villages, surrounded by some of the most spectacular scenery in the country.